nachtfunke/helloyes/src/work/hire.md

 ## What I am looking for

-+ A company with strong person-centered ehtical values.
++ A company with strong person-centered ethical values.
 + A team with diverse members.
 + part-time, remote & international (english-speaking preferred)
 + I am open to leadership or management positions in UI/UX-Design, Design Engineering or Frontend Design.